GIS4WRF/gis4wrf.github.io/docs/index.md

 ## Quick start

-If you are familiar with [QGIS](https://qgis.org/) and have installed the latest version of **QGIS 3** on your system, you can find and install GIS4WRF from the `Plugins` > `Manage and Install Plugins...` menu.
-If you are new to QGIS or GIS4WRF, please see the [installation page](../installation).
+If you are familiar with [QGIS](https://qgis.org/) and have installed the latest version of **QGIS 3** on Windows, you can find and install GIS4WRF from the `Plugins` > `Manage and Install Plugins...` menu.
+On macOS and Linux, or if you are new to QGIS or GIS4WRF, please see the [installation page](../installation).
 If you want to know how to download pre-built binaries for WPS and WRF so that you can run simulations on Windows, macOS and Linux, see the [Configuration](../configuration) section.
 To learn how to use GIS4WRF see the [Documentation](../documentation) or [Tutorials](../tutorials) sections.

 ![Install GIS4WRF](assets/images/gis4wrf-installation.gif)